Contemporary Issues in Chile and Latin America: HST 406 / IRP 334 / LAS 334 / PSC 428 (SPA 334 fall only)

 Program Dates & Itinerary

-In a fall semester, this seminar runs from mid to late July, and in a spring semester from mid to late February.
+In the fall, this seminar runs from mid to late July and is taught in Spanish.

 This seminar involves travel from Santiago, Chile to Argentina.
 Program includes walking tours of Buenos Aires, a tango class, and immersive museums and lectures in each city.

-This seminar carries three credits listed in History, Political Science, Latin American Studies, International Relations, and Spanish.
+This seminar carries three credits listed in History, Political Science, Latin American Studies, International Relations, and Spanish (fall only).
 Designed to provide a broad overview of culture within the Southern Cone, the seminar introduces you to important political, sociological, and environmental issues in the region—themes that you will pursue through various courses during the semester.